-- D 1.00 Unsatisfactory Indicates the lowest undergraduate passing grade, and only the minimum understanding of the subject matter and/or academic work of a marginal quality. - Failure Indicates a lack of even minimal understanding of the subject matter and/or unacceptable academic work. - IN Incomplete Indicates required work has not been completed.
+В 3.00 Good Indicates a good level of achievement, intelligent understanding and application of subject matter.
+B- 2.70 C+ 2.30 C 2.00 Satisfactory Indicates academic work of an acceptable quality and an adequate understanding of the subject matter.
+C- 1.70 D+ 1.30 D 1.00 Unsatisfactory Indicates the lowest undergraduate passing grade, and only the mini- mum understanding of the subject matter and/or academic work of a marginal quality.
+F Failure Indicates a lack of even minimal understanding of the subject matter and/or unacceptable academic work.
+IN Incomplete Indicates required work has not been completed.
 The Incomplete must be removed by the due date set by the instructor.
 This is not to exceed one full semester after the one in which it was granted unless approved as stated on p.
-15; otherwise it will be converted to an "F". - Passing Indicates a passing grade in courses for which a student has selected the Pass/Fail option or that are graded on a Pass/Fail basis. - W Withdrawn Indicates the student has withdrawn from a course in compliance with the policy stated on p.
-12. - AUAuditIndicates that the student has registered for the course on a non-credit basis. - DE Deferred Indicates the grade has been deferred. - No Credit Indicates a course for which no separate credit is given, such as a lab or clinical.
+15; otherwise it will be converted to an "F". Ρ Passing Indicates a passing grade in courses for which a student has selected the Pass/Fail option or that are graded on a Pass/Fail basis.
+W Withdrawn Indicates the student has withdrawn from a course in compliance with the policy stated on p.
+11. AU Audit Indicates that the student has registered for the course on a non-credit basis.
+DE Deferred Indicates the grade has been deferred.
+NC No Credit Indicates a course for which no separate credit is given, such as a lab or clinical.